|

-Design Axes for the Indian Language Computing Market |
+Design Axes for Indian Language Computing |

-| About | Documentation | Events | Lists | Subprojects | Contribute | Mirrors | Site Map |
+Home | Project Documentation | Mailing Lists | Site Map |

-Copyright © 2003 A. Joseph Koshy
+Copyright © 2003, 2008 A. Joseph Koshy

 Abstract

-Despite nearly four decades of work, computing in local languages remains unavailable to the common man in the Indian subcontinent.
+Despite nearly five decades of work, access to digital information in local languages remains largely unavailable to the common man in the Indian subcontinent.
 In this article we identify seven core issues, namely power, usability, interoperability, locality of information, value addition, the effect of social structure and the quality of the supporting development ecosystem, that need to be addressed before pervasive Indian language computing can become a reality.
-We analyse a few existing projects and show that the levels of success achieved by these is consistent with their tackling of these seven core issues.
-Finally, we present a ``road map'' for making computing pervasive in Indian society and list the areas where the Indic-Computing Project hopes to make a contribution.
+These seven issues are considered to be core, in that they determine the long-term success or failure of an attempt to bring computing to the masses in India.

-Document status: Fourth draft.
+Document Status: Fifth draft.

-Rather unsurprisingly, these core characteristics turn out to be different from those in so-called ``developed'' societies--in other words, a successful product or service for the Indian subcontinent has to be designed differently from one aimed at a ``developed'' market.
+We believe that this situation has arisen because prior efforts, while individually excellent, have not taken note of the core characteristics that underlie the Indian context.
+These core characteristics turn out to be different from those in developed societies--in other words, a successful product or service for the Indian subcontinent has to be designed differently from one aimed at a developed market.

 The major contributions of this article are as follows: